Careers

 Career Centre

-The Career Centre is the source for career and employment information and expertise at the University of Alberta.
+The University of Alberta Career Centre is the source for career and employment information.
 It strives to empower the talented people of the U of A in developing the skills, knowledge, experiences, and connections they need to confidently manage their careers.
-Fees are discounted for Arts students.
+There are many programs and opportunities to help you navigate your career options before you graduate.

 International Student Work Experience Program (ISWEP)

-The International Student Work Experience Program helps full-time undergraduate international students paying the U of A differential fee to find employment, develop their career skills and gain valuable work experience over the summer.
-ISWEP is coordinated with UAlberta International.
+The International Student Work Experience Program helps full-time undergraduate international students find employment, develop their career skills and gain valuable work experience over the summer.

 Working in Canada Before and After Graduation